joaopedro13579/joaopedro13579/README.md

 🔧 Tech Stack: git,python,c++ ,js,node,html and css and a lot more.

-👨‍💼 working on:Working in Laboratorio sesi loking for wireless solutions so remote maintenence .
+👨‍💼 working on:Working in Laboratorio sesi loking for wireless solutions to remote maintenence .

 🌏 Based in 🇧🇷 Brazil